Radon Program

 UCalgary will plan and execute phases of the project in collaboration with Radon West, an external consulting company that is Canadian certified in both the measurement and mitigation of radon.
 Radon West was selected through an RFP process.

 UCalgary is also lucky to have available the expertise of globally recognized radon gas researcher, Dr. Aaron Goodarzi, PhD and assistant professor at the University of Calgary.
-In addition to acting as a consultant on the University Radon Monitoring Project, Goodarzi currently leads the Evict Radon campaign to test tens of thousands of western Canadian homes for radon.
+In addition to acting as a consultant on the University Radon Monitoring Project, Goodarzi currently leads the Evict Radon campaign to test Canadian homes for radon.

 Get in Touch